I know it’s called “liquid gold,” but did you know you could actually sell breast milk for cash?

 Before we get started, if you have a newborn or a new baby on the way, make sure you create a FREE Amazon Family account.

-They will ship you giant welcome box FILLED with all kinds of free baby samples.
+They will ship you a giant welcome box FILLED with all kinds of free baby samples.

 Is Selling Breast Milk Legal?

-As of 2019, there are no laws in place banning the purchase or sale of breast milk.
+As of 2020, there are no state or federal laws in place banning the purchase or sale of breast milk.

 And why not?